 Cornell Reserve Officer Training Corps (ROTC)

 Cornell has a long and prestigious military history which started with the Morrill Act of 1862.
 Cornell's founding and designation as New York State's Land Grant University imparted to it the responsibility to provide military training and education programs.
 Cornell formally established a ROTC unit in 1917.
 Cornell graduates have served with distinction in every major conflict since the Spanish-American War.
-Cornell commissioned more officers in World War I than any other institution in the United States including the military academies.
+Cornell commissioned more officers in World War I than any other institution in the United States, including the military academies.
 During World War II, Cornellians again responded with more than 20,000 serving in the armed forces in every theatre of war.

-Question & Answer Panel with ROTC Leaders
+Question and Answer Panel with ROTC Leaders

 Question and Answer Panel with ROTC Cadets and Midshipmen

-Branches at Cornell
+ROTC Branches at Cornell